wso2/docs-choreo-dev/en/docs/scheduled-tasks.md

 ## Deploy a scheduled task

-At the deployment stage, Choreo prompts you to specify the time interval at which the scheduled task must be run to execute the configured action.
+At the deployment stage, Choreo prompts you to specify the time interval at which it should run the scheduled task to execute the configured action.

 ![Specify time interval](assets/img/scheduled-tasks/specify-time-interval.png){.cInlineImage-full}